Center for Abdominal Wall Surgery and Complex Hernia Repair

 Tampa General Hospital’s Center for Abdominal Wall Surgery and Complex Hernia Repair is a premier destination for patients with the most severe and complex abdominal wall conditions.
 From the patient’s perspective, choosing our center means choosing a team that specializes in cases others often turn away.
 We proudly serve as a high-risk referral center, offering hope and advanced care to individuals who have been told, “we can’t help you.”
-Our goal is to become the largest and most advanced abdominal wall surgery center in the Southeastern United States.
+Our goal is to become the premier hernia and abdominal wall center of excellence in the United States.

 Our team of four expert surgeons, two of whom have specialized expertise in complex differential abdominal wall reconstruction—are all highly trained in managing the most challenging hernia cases.
-We specialize in minimally invasive and robotic-assisted procedures, including the use of cutting-edge systems like the Hugo and da Vinci robots (the latter currently involved in clinical trials).
+We specialize in minimally invasive and robotic-assisted procedures, as well as clinical research and clinical trials involving advanced robotics and new types of mesh.
 Our approach addresses a wide range of conditions, including obesity-related hernias, chronic pain, and fistulas.
-We also offer innovative treatments such as Botox injections to relax the abdominal wall and provide evaluations for patients who have undergone multiple failed hernia repairs.
+We also offer the patient the best opportunity for a successful repair through optimization programs, such as weight loss prior to surgery and innovative optimization treatments, such as Botox injections that relax the abdominal wall.
+We are also happy to evaluate and treat patients who have undergone multiple failed hernia repairs in the past.

 About Hernias and Other Abdominal Wall Conditions

-- Obesity – Carrying excess body weight can increase the pressure on the abdominal wall.
+• Obesity – excess weight adds constant pressure to the abdominal wall

 Why Choose TGH